danieltjw/aifutures/README.md

 Abundant Intellect and Energy in the coming decades will reduce the cost of living (if inequality does not increase).

-_In the Caretaker Scenario, a Artificial Super Intelligence will support a post-basic-scarcity world._
+_In the Partnership/Caretaker Scenario, a Artificial Super Intelligence will support a post-basic-scarcity world._

 _Scarcity will still exist in a post-basic-scarcity world and capitalistic free-market forces is the best method to maximise the possibility space._